-1020 East Cooper has been heavily altered over time - upon physical inspection it appears that two, simple 19th century miner's cabins were stitched together in an "L" footprint in the 1890s.
-Historic framing, gable roof form, and historic siding are evident inside the building.
+1020 East Cooper has been heavily altered over time - upon physical inspection it appears that two, simple 19th century miner's cabins were stitched together in an "L" footprint at some point in time.
+Historic framing, gable roof form, and historic siding are evident inside the building but raise more questions than answers.
+A lot of old lumber is found with mechanical cuts and new nails which confuses any clear preservation plan.
+The 1020 Project restores window openings, clapboard siding, and a typical open front porch.
+Historic structures are found throughout the neighborhood - the restoration of the cabin contributes to the character and pedestrian friendly experience along Cooper.